pirogoeth/pve-automation/README.md

 - [X] Create a script that will create a barebones Ubuntu Server base inside of PVE to base these builds on
 - [X] Plain Docker base image
 - [~] Coolify base image
-- [~] K3s base image
+- [X] K3s base image
 - [ ] Automated rebuilds?
 Github Actions?
 Buildkite?
-- [ ] Automated deployments?
+- [X] Automated deployments?
 Flux?
 ArgoCD?

 ## Rough Instructions

+1. Use `scripts/create-ubuntu-template.sh` to create a barebones Ubuntu Server template.
-1. Follow the [packer README](packer/README.md) to create the base images.
+2. Follow the [packer README](packer/README.md) to create the base images.
-2. Follow the [terraform README](terraform/README.md) to create the cluster base.
+3. Follow the [terraform README](terraform/README.md) to create the cluster base.
-3. Follow the [ansible README](ansible/README.md) to configure the cluster.
+4. Follow the [ansible README](ansible/README.md) to configure the cluster.
+5. Follow the [fluxcd README](fluxcd/clusters/main/README.md) to set up gitops.